brendt/stitcher.io/src/content/blog/2019-06-07-tests-and-types.md

 These are the kind of problems a type system aims to _partially_ solve.
 And note that word _partially_, we'll come back to it.

-If we filter input by a type — you think of it as a subcategory of all available input — many of the tests become obsolete.
+If we filter input by a type — you can think of it as a subcategory of all available input — many of the tests become obsolete.

 Say we'd only allow integers: